BookStackApp/website/content/docs/admin/updates.md

 #### Updating to v23.10 or higher

-**User Detail/Preference Changes** - Many of the URLs, paths and interfaces for user-self management has changed in this release.
+**User Detail/Preference Changes** - Many of the URLs, paths and interfaces for user-self management have changed in this release.
 You may need to update any documentation or user guidance you may have surrounding users updating their own details or preferences.

 #### Updating to v23.08 or higher